OpGen (NASDAQ:OPGN) Earns Sell Rating from Analysts at StockNews.com

-StockNews.com started coverage on shares of OpGen (NASDAQ:OPGN – Free Report) in a research note issued to investors on Saturday morning.
-The brokerage issued a sell rating on the medical research company’s stock.
+StockNews.com began coverage on shares of OpGen (NASDAQ:OPGN – Get Free Report) in a research report issued on Sunday.
+The firm set a “sell” rating on the medical research company’s stock.

 Institutional Investors Weigh In On OpGen